-There’s one time in particular, I remember my stepdad making Beef Stew with red wine and mushrooms.
+There’s one time, in particular, I remember my stepdad making Beef Stew with red wine and mushrooms.
 It was beyond good!
 My stepdad would forage for mushrooms in the woods behind his house.
 I’m sure they played a part in the bold complex flavors the Beef Stew had.
 Years later, I thought back to those flavors in hopes of recreating it for my family.
 I love how an aroma can take us back many many years to a specific memory.
-Arn’t our minds amazing?
+Aren’t our minds amazing?
+We all probably have memories of foods that bring back memories of fall, spring, summer, and winter.
+Warm soups and stews bring some warmth into our homes through the winter months.

-This recipe is so simple and can be prepared and cooking while your out for the day!
+Sometimes we need a recipe that doesn’t require us to stand over the stove and cook.
+This recipe is so simple and can be prepared and cooking while you’re out for the day!
 I start by sautéing stew meat in the skillet with onions, mushrooms, garlic, and lots of fresh thyme.
-Then I transferred into a crockpot and let it simmer all day so that the meet comes out perfectly tender.
+Then I transferred into a crockpot and let it simmer all day so that the meat comes out perfectly tender.
+The red wine, fresh thyme, and mushrooms bring out the deep flavor that only hours of simmering can accomplish.

-I pair it with a crusty artisan bread for a perfect dinner on a cool day!
+I pair it with a crusty artisan bread for a perfect dinner on a crisp cool day!

 Beef Stew with Red Wine